-The Complete Eco-friendly Oil Paint Kit is for oil painters.
+The Earth Oil Paint Kit and Complete Eco-friendly Oil Paint Kit are for oil painters.
 Visual artists and professional artists mix these pure, powdered earth pigments with oil to create essentially the same oil paint that Rembrandt used before tubes of paint were invented.

 The blue and purple pigments are the only colors that have been fired and manipulated to get this vibrant color.
 It is composed of 90% earthen clay and 10% man-made, non-toxic minerals, and it is heated in an oven to a high temperature.
 Throughout history, blues in nature were very rare and usually made with precious stones like Lapis Lazuli.
 These stones are now unsustainably harvested in Afghanistan, so we have found this beautiful and non-toxic alternative.

 Titanium dioxide occurs in nature as the well-known mineral, Rutile.
 Rutile is the second most abundant mineral sand.
 It has been processed to extract the pure white mineral that we use in our paint kits.

 We have a Natural Beeswax Varnish recipe for painted wood items (not oil paintings) - blog link here.
 We are in the process of formulating our own Natural Varnish recipe for oil paintings - coming soon!

 We purchase our pigments from small quarries all over the world (U.S., France and Italy) - depending on where that color pigment is prevalent in the ground.
 We manufacture our paints in Ashland, Oregon.